By registering for classes, you (the student) entered into a legally-binding contract to pay all tuition and fees, including any non-refundable fees.

 Be aware that you cannot set up a payment plan for the current term's charges while you are on the installment payment plan.

-If your account is in collection status and you cannot pay the balance due in full, contact Student Accounts Receivable to set up a payment plan.
+If your account is in collection status and you cannot pay the balance due in full, contact Student Financial Services to set up a payment plan.
 Your payment plan timeline will be the shortest possible period based on the balance due.

 Once you have a payment plan agreement, you must make all payments on time in the correct amount, beginning with the pay plan start date.